§ 8601 Purpose.

 (3) Approve the Executive Director's annual budget request and other applications for funds from any sources.

 (4) Recommend any legislation necessary for the implementation, operation and maintenance of the criminal justice information system.

 (5) Establish and implement policy for providing management and administrative statistics and for coordinating technical assistance to serve the information needs of criminal justice agencies, planners, administrators, legislators and the general public.

 (6) Perform all functions necessary to carry out the duties of this chapter.

-§ 8604 Board of Managers — Duty to insure compliance with statute.
+§ 8604 Board of Managers — Duty to ensure compliance with statute.

-The Board shall insure that the State Bureau of Identification and all other criminal justice agencies collecting, storing or disseminating criminal history record information and other information concerning crimes and offenders comply with this chapter and Chapter 85 of this title.
+The Board shall ensure that all authorized agencies collecting, storing, or disseminating criminal justice information and other information concerning crimes and offenders comply with this chapter, Chapter 85 of this title, subchapter III, subpart K of Chapter 5 of this title, § 305(m) of Title 21, and the rules and regulations promulgated by the Board under 8605 of this title.

 § 8605 Rules and regulations.